Hackdoor-io/cezanne/packages/core/README.md

 ## Usage

 In order to get started with Cezanne, you need a configuration file in the root of your project (where the `package.json` file is located).
-We suggest to use Dhall for a better development experience (not required, but recommanded).
+We suggest to use Dhall for a better development experience (not required, but recommended).

 ```dhall
 let makeUrl = \(item : Text) ->